 Neurocysticercosis occurs when pork tapeworms, scientific name Taenia solium, infect the central nervous system, resulting in seizures.
 Taeniasis, caused by the same worm, occurs when the tapeworms take root in the intestines.

-According to the World Health Organization, a three-day treatment of Albendazole 400mg can be used to treat both conditions, although neurocysticercosis can require additional therapies to treat the resultant epilepsy.
-Cystic hydatid, also known as echinococcosis, results in cysts most commonly found on the liver and lungs.
+According to the World Health Organization, a three-day treatment of Albendazole 400mg can be used to treat both conditions, but neurocysticercosis can require additional therapies to treat resultant epilepsy.
+Cystic hydatid, also known as echinococcosis, results in cysts most commonly found in the liver and lungs.
 Albendazole can be used in treatment, but it is usually taken in combination with more drastic measures, such as surgery.
-The CDC says surgery is the most direct way to cure the disease fully; anti-parasitic treatments are to be used as a prophylaxis during the recovery.
+The CDC says surgery is the most direct way to cure the disease fully; anti-parasitic treatments are to be used as prophylaxis during the recovery.

 Lastly, the drug can be used to treat pinworms, which is, according to the CDC, the “most common worm infection in the United States.”
 Treatment for pinworms is usually two tablets of albendazole.

 Yes.
 The FDA approved a generic form of albendazole in 2018 for “treatment of parenchymal neurocysticercosis due to active lesion caused by larval forms of the pork tapeworm, Taenia solium.”

 Why is albendazole so expensive?